 Safe Battery Storage & Use

-Store all unused batteries out of the sight and reach of children.
-Recycle or dispose of used batteries properly.
-Many communities have battery drop-off bins where you can take your used batteries.
+batteries properly.
+Many communities have battery drop-off bins where you can take

 Watch kids carefully whenever they use devices containing batteries.